chrisvrose/bf-server/README.md

 # BF extension

-A simple language server based VSCode Extension for the ~~Brainfuck~~ ~~Branflakes~~ BF language.
+A simple language server based VSCode Extension for the ~~Branflakes~~ BF language.
 You can also execute your code and see its output.

 ![BF](https://chrisvrose.github.io/static/projects/screenshots/bf-server.png)
 ## Functionality